Haybu/spring-boot-actuator-rsocket-proxy/README.md

 </dependency>
 ```

-add the following properties to your `application.yaml` to connect to a proxy,
+set also the following properties in your `application.yaml` to connect to a proxy,
 specify a service name, and (temporary for now) define the exposed endpoints to be as the
 same as the ones that you exposed by your managed actuator.